Friday, May 22, 2026

 witness the red depths,

-not given the grace of fear,
+not even gifted the grace of fear,

-only to wonder at the large figures
+only to wonder at the giant figures,

 brutish to transform,